Function-0/COMP397-W2021-Lesson5a/README.md

 # COMP397-W2021-Lesson5a

-Demo project for Week 5
+SIMON IS HERE Demo project for Week 5